stt-datacore/website/static/crew/martia_crew.md

 ---
-name: "Martia"
+name: Martia
 rarity: 4
-series: "tos"
+series: tos
-memory_alpha: ""
+memory_alpha: tos
-bigbook_tier:
+bigbook_tier: 14
-events:
+events: 1
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Filler 2-skiller.
+The build cost to get her to the chiller is killer.
+Looks like Michael Jackson in Thriller.